 Education Abroad offers a variety of programs for UCA students interested in earning academic credit abroad.
 Short term and long term study programs are available.
 Students may participate in a UCA Faculty-Led summer program, an Intensive Language Immersion program or a semester exchange with a UCA partner university.
 Study away is also available through National Student Exchange.
-Participants may study a variety of subjects in locations all over the United States including U.S. territories.
+Participants may study a variety of subjects in locations all over the United States including U.S. territories (Guam, Puerto Rico and the U.S. Virgin Islands).

 Peer advisors and staff are ready to assist students in deciding which program works best with individual academic and career goals.
-Please visit our website to begin exploring options and to request an appointment to meet with a peer advisor: www.uca.edu/studyabroad.
-Students can find the office in Torreyson Library #109.
+Please visit our website to begin exploring options and to request an appointment to meet with a peer advisor: www.uca.edu/globalstudy.